0 Part Course |

 • The basic structure of money laundering transactions

-• Worked examples of how money is laundered in the legal sector and firm’s clients
+• Worked examples of how money is laundered in the legal sector and the firm’s clients

 • ‘Predicate Offences’ and their importance

-• The role of multi-jurisdictional regulators in combatting money laundering
+• The role of multi-jurisdictional regulators in combating money laundering

 • Due diligence and KYC basics